honestbleeps/BabelExt/README.md

 - Accessing and controlling tabs (i.e. opening a link in a new one and choosing if it's focused)
 - Cross domain http requests (extensions require)
 - Storing data (using HTML5 localStorage or similar/equivalent engines)
+- Managing add-on preferences (which some browsers call options or settings)
 - Triggering notifications (desktop or browser, depending on the browser's particular level of support)
 - Adding URLs to history (to mark links as visited)
 	- Note: this is a bit of a hack in all non-Chrome browsers...